pasupulaphani/node-redis-store/README.md

 ## Prerequisites

-This module requires nodejs v4 or above as it has dependencies on various es6 components such as Map, Set, Promise etc.
+This module requires nodejs v4 or above as it has dependencies on constious es6 components such as Map, Set, Promise etc.

 ### Getting started

     npm install simple-redis-store

-    var RedisStore = require("simple-redis-store");
+    const RedisStore = require("simple-redis-store");
-    var store = new RedisStore();
+    const store = new RedisStore();

     // set
     store.set("key", "value");